qemu-bsd-user/qemu-bsd-user/BSD-USER.rst

 prompt:

 .. code-block:: shell
-  # poudirere jail -s -j 132armv7
+  # poudriere jail -s -j 132armv7
   # jls
   <listing of the jails to get the jail number>
   # jexec X